imxrt-rs/imxrt-hal/CONTRIBUTING.md

 ### RAL

 The `imxrt-ral` crate is auto-generated from the checked-in SVD files, available in `imxrt-ral/svd`.
-Note that the auto-generated RAL source files are not checked into git.
-They're ignored so that developers are not encouraged to directly modify the Rust source files.
-If we modified the files directly, the changes might be lost the next time we auto-generate the RAL crate.
+It's checked into git, and you should always have whatever represents the latest auto-generated RAL.
+Generally, you should **not** manually change RAL source files; rather, you should describe changes in `imxrtral.py`, the Python script that auto-generates the RAL.

 To generate the RAL,

 - Install Python 3.
 You'll need at least Python 3.6.
 - Install the Python dependencies needed to generate the RAL: `pip3 install --user svdtools`.
 Alternatively, use the rules in the RAL's `Makefile` to create a virtual environment with the necessary dependencies: `make venv update-venv && source venv/bin/activate`.
-- Run `make` in the `imxrt-ral` directory: `cd imxrt-ral; make; cd ..;`.
+- Run `make` in the `imxrt-ral` directory: `make -C imxrt-ral`.
 The auto-generation script might generate warnings; that's OK.

 If everything went well, you should find that the `imxrt-ral/src` directory is populated with Rust files.
+If you made changes in `imxrtral.py`, you should see those changes reflected in the Rust files.
 The RAL can build by itself: `cd imxrt-ral && cargo check --features imxrt1062 --target thumbv7em-none-eabihf`.

-The RAL doesn't change too frequently.
-But, if you add an SVD patch, you'll need to re-generate the RAL to realize the change.
-Keep an eye on pull requests that mention a RAL change.
+If you add a SVD patch, or if you change something in `imxrtral.py`, you'll need to re-generate the RAL to realize the change.

 ### HAL